 Strengthening sources of resilience to achieve food security outcomes requires a systems lens.
-The impacts of conflict-related shocks and stresses at different points in the food system can have a broad reverberating effect on food insecurity.
-By using a food systems lens, we can better understand the complex web of factors that drive food insecurity in conflict, and identify leverage points across the food system as a whole to affect change within fragile and fluid contexts.
-Frequently, people living in the midst of conflict rely on local systems even more than they do on humanitarian aid to meet basic needs, including food.
+The impacts of conflict-related shocks and stresses at different points in the food system can have a broad, reverberating effect on food insecurity.
+By using a food systems lens, we can better understand the complex web of factors that drive food insecurity in conflict and identify leverage points across the food system as a whole to affect change within fragile and fluid contexts.
+Frequently, people living amid conflict rely on local systems over humanitarian aid to meet basic needs, including food.

-Supporting the five food systems to meet food security needs for conflict-affected populations, requires interventions that shore-up and build capacity within the food system to better function in the midst of crisis, and ultimately transform to sustain food security over-time.
+Supporting the five food systems to meet food security needs for conflict-affected populations, requires interventions that shore-up and build capacity within the food system to better function during crisis, and ultimately transform to sustain food security over-time.
 Examples of how those resilience pathways may strengthen different systems are detailed below.